Towards Overcoming the Undercutting Problem: Mining Game Featuring Undercutting Strategy

-This is derived based on the thinning theorem of the Poisson point process.
-The main idea is that independent sub-processes of a Poisson process are still Poisson processes with individual rates.
-With this property, we can determine the time interval for the next block to appear which follows an exponential distribution.
-More detailed proofs can be found in Appendix \ref{thinning}.
-Next, we derive the probability of the fork winning.
-The winning probability of the main chain can be derived in the same way.

-For $D=1$, there is only one state that the rational miners $\beta_R$ needs to make a decision.
-When the undercutter starts a forked chain before the main chain extends by one.
-The two competing chains are in a tie with $\tilde{D}=0$.
-The probability that the fork wins is simply
+For $D=1$, there is only one state that the currently non-undercutting rational miners $\beta_r$ need to make a decision, when the undercutter extends $C_1$ before the $C_0$ extends by one.
+The two competing chains are in a tie with relative height difference $\tilde{D}=0$.
+The probability that $C_1$ wins is simply $ p = \Pr[C_1\; Wins]= \Pr[Y<X]=O+\delta$.